Penile Prosthesis Insertion

 For pain relief, use:

-- Over-the-counter medicines (eg, acetaminophen) or those your doctor prescribes
+- Over-the-counter medications or those your doctor prescribes

 - Wear loose-fitting underwear while you recover.